-Learn the Project Scope Management Process
+6 Processes of Project Scope Management

 Project scope management is what you do to make sure that your project includes all the work relevant to achieving the project’s objectives (and not anything else).
 It’s around controlling what’s included in the project and what isn’t.

-This article looks at the project scope management knowledge area from A Guide to the Project Management Body of Knowledge (PMBOK® Guide) – Fifth Edition.
+This article looks at the project scope management knowledge area from the book A Guide to the Project Management Body of Knowledge (PMBOK® Guide) – Fifth Edition.
 This isn’t the only way to define project scope management, but it’s a good starting point and will be very helpful to you if you are working towards your PMP® certification.

 Plan Scope Management Process

 The point of doing this is to give you a scope management plan at the end of it.
 That sets out how you will define, manage, validate and control your project’s scope.
 Putting the work in up front to define this gives you something to refer to later.
 You may find that you can use another project’s scope management plan as a starting point, as scope management processes don’t vary wildly between projects once your company has settled on a way of working that is successful for them.